alexnegron/website/content/index.md

 <p style="text-align: center;">🚧 🚧 🚧</p>

-This site hosts my academic work, but I intend to write about other things too.
-Stay tuned.
+<p style="text-align: center;">This site hosts my academic work, but I intend to write about other things too.</p>